jantman/awslimitchecker/docs/source/development.rst

   They *must not* connect in the class constructor.
 * All modules should have (and use) module-level loggers.
 * See the section on the AGPL license below.
+* **Commit messages** should be meaningful, and reference the Issue number if you're working on a GitHub issue (i.e. "issue #x - <message>").
+Please refrain from using the "fixes #x" notation unless you are *sure* that the the issue is fixed in that commit.
+* Unlike many F/OSS projects on GitHub, there is **no reason to squash your commits**;
+  this just loses valuable history and insight into the development process, which could prove valuable if a bug is introduced by your work.
+Until GitHub `fixes this <https://github.com/isaacs/github/issues/406>`_, we'll live with a potentially messy git log in order to keep the history.

 .. _development.adding_checks: